HimankSehgal/Semantic_Segmentation_With_U-Net/README.md

 ## How to replicate on your device

 Just store the data as per the directory structures shown in the code.
-Run the code
+Run the code You can get the pre trained weights for the model at this link  <a href='https://drive.google.com/file/d/1-2PIMuSKIFD4cqLi-Tve7v4jZ_VgnCoO/view?usp=sharing'>Pre-Trained weights</a>.